Leon-AW/automaticFruitVegetableDetection/README.md

    Your webcam feed is captured and displayed in a new window.

 3. **Detection & Annotation:**
-   The model processes each frame, and all detections (with bounding boxes and labels) are shown on the video feed.
+   The model processes each frame and only detects objects corresponding to the selected classes:
+   - **Fruits:** Banana, Apple, Orange
+   - **Vegetables:** Broccoli, Carrot

 4. **Exit:**
    Press `q` while the window is in focus to close the application.